tgirke/rcf/rates.md

 layout: page
 title: Access and rates
 permalink: rates.html
-summary: The following outline is a summary of HPCC's rate structure for UCR users.
-Rates for external users can be provided upon request.
+summary: The following summarizes HPCC's rate structure for UCR users.
+Rates for external users are slightly higher and can be provided upon request.
 ---